mariannebush/Capstone/README.md

 * To install Git, please follow the instructions on Git's website: https://github.com/git-guides/install-git
 * To install Jupyter Notebook, please follow the instructions on Jupyter's website: https://docs.jupyter.org/en/latest/install/notebook-classic.html

-Once you have installed the software, please navigate to my repository and clone it.
-You can find instructions on how to clone a repository on Git's website: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 Open Git and enter the following commands to create a virtual environment:

 #### Windows